IOCSS | Tallinn, Estonia · Est. 2023

 North Korea Studies

-The Hermit Kingdom Opens Its Gates: Sport Diplomacy and North Korea's Selective International Engagement
+The Hermit Kingdom Opens Its Gates: Sport Diplomacy and North Korea's International Engagement

 How athletic participation—from the 1988 Seoul Olympics to the 2018 PyeongChang Games—has shaped Pyongyang's strategic engagement with the international community, and what this reveals about the relationship between sport, sovereignty, and statecraft in Northeast Asia.